1. Purpose and Goals of the AKA Convention:

-If vendor has a mobile vehicle, trailer, or other portable display, they may be subject to additional costs.
+If the vendor has a mobile vehicle, trailer, or other portable display, they may be subject to additional costs.
 These costs will be suggested by the Convention Committee and approved by the AKA BOD.

 Any additional cost for a portable generator or any permits required for such will be the responsibility of the vendor.

-Food vendors must comply with local health department rules and regulations with are responsible for all appropriate local health permits.
+Food vendors must comply with local health department rules and regulations and are responsible for all appropriate local health permits.
 The Convention Committee must approve all food vendors.
 The non-refundable fee for all food vendors will be determined by the Convention Committee and approved by the AKA BOD.